Kottenheim

-Kottenheim is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.
+Kottenheim (/de/) is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.

 Transport

-The trains of the Cross Eifel Railway are serving Kottenheim by lines RB23 (Limburg - Diez - Bad Ems - Koblenz - Andernach - Mayen) as well as RB38 (Andernach - Mayen - Kaisersesch).
+The trains of the Cross Eifel Railway are serving Kottenheim by lines RB23 (Limburg - Diez - Bad Ems - Koblenz - Andernach - Mayen) as well as RB38 (Andernach - Mayen - Kaisersesch),.both operated by section Lahn-Eifel-Bahn of Deutsche Bahn, the transport association Kottenheim is located in is VRM, zone number 386.